spyke/spyke/TUTORIAL.md

 4. Press the `Detect` button in the Detect tab.
 This will run spike detection on the entire file, given the current detection settings.
-As an alternative to spyke's built-in detection, you can use the output of KiloSort (see section below).
+As an alternative to spyke's built-in detection, you can use the output of Kilosort2 (see section below).

 5. When detection is done, three new windows will open up: sort, cluster and matplotlib.
 The sort window shows detected waveforms and cluster means, the cluster window shows each spike as